KapiteinDennis/KapiteinDennis/README.md

 <p>
     At the moment I am learning different programming languages such as HTML CSS PHP and JavaScript.
     <br>
+    I'm always trying to look at the possibilities, there are no limits in terms of programming.
-    There is always time to make things smoother and faster and to learn things.
+    There is always time to learn new things and optimize code.
 </p>

 <p>